zhuhaow/SpechtLite/README.md

 ```

 Each regex is initlized with `NSRegularExpression(pattern: pattern, options: .CaseInsensitive)` then matched with `firstMatchInString(host, options: [], range: NSRange(location: 0, length: host.utf16.count))`, so you can give anything that is supported by `NSRegularExpression`.

+The `file` in `iplist` rule is a file containing a set of IP ranges, each one is either represented as the standard CIDR form `127.0.0.1/8` or the custom range form `127.0.0.1+16777216`.

 ## Up and Running
 Click `Open config folder` and save you configuration into some `xxxx.yaml` file, then `Reload config`.